Will ChatGPT replace content writers?

 What is ChatGPT?

-If you’ve not come across ChatGPT before, it’s an AI (artificial intelligence) model using learning to generate human-like text, based on prompts from users [info from a How-To Geek article here].
+If you’ve not come across ChatGPT before, it’s an AI (artificial intelligence) model using learning to generate human-like text, based on prompts from users.
 It’s taken the online world by storm, sending lots of professional writers into a tailspin.

 Why?